khisr0w/x86_simulator/README.md

-# x86 Optimization
+# 8086 CPU Simulator
-Learning CPU optimization and simulating x86 architecture in the process.
+Simulating the general subset of 8086 architecture (with some portions of 8088 as well)